libmdbx 0.13.2.20 (2024-12-20T11:46:01+03:00)

 Defines the maximum number of threads/reader slots for all processes interacting with the database.

-This defines the number of slots in the lock table that is used to track readers in the the environment.
+This defines the number of slots in the lock table that is used to track readers in the environment.
 The default is about 100 for 4K system page size.
 Starting a read-only transaction normally ties a lock table slot to the current thread until the environment closes or the thread exits.
 If MDBX_NOSTICKYTHREADS is in use, mdbx_txn_begin() instead ties the slot to the MDBX_txn object until it or the MDBX_env object is destroyed.
 This option may only set after mdbx_env_create() and before mdbx_env_open(), and has an effect only when the database is opened by the first process interacts with the database.

 See also